 Here are five scents that will improve your physical and mental well-being:

-As you age it may affect your concentration levels, and while that isn’t your fault, there are things you can do to stay sharp and focused even in advanced age.
-Reading, walking and staying busy doing productive and meaningful activities are proven ways to stay sharp, but did you know that the scent of peppermint has been found to boost your concentration?
-In addition, studies have shown that peppermint is antiviral, anti-fungal provides relief from respiratory problems and is effective for IBS symptoms.
-You can use peppermint essential oil as an air-freshener, for a massage and even as a deodorant.
+Aging may affect your concentration levels, and while that isn’t your fault, there are things you can do to stay sharp and focused.
+Reading, walking, and staying busy doing productive and meaningful activities are proven ways to stay sharp, but did you know that the scent of peppermint has been found to boost your concentration?
+Studies have shown that peppermint is also antiviral and anti-fungal.
+It provides relief from respiratory problems and is effective for IBS symptoms.
+You can use peppermint essential oil as an air freshener, as a massage oil, and even as a deodorant.

-Peppermint is also commonly found in toothpaste, mouthwashes, and chewing gums, which also makes it an excellent breath-freshener.
-Mint tea is one of the quickest and most delicious remedies for an upset stomach.
-There are no official studies to confirm it, but next time you have minor digestive difficulties, feel free to make yourself a cup of tea and see how you feel.
+Peppermint is commonly used in toothpaste, mouthwashes, and chewing gums, which also makes it an excellent breath freshener.
+Peppermint tea is an excellent remedy for an upset stomach.
+The next time you have minor digestive difficulties, feel free to make yourself a cup of tea and see how you feel.

-The queen of all scents, the lavender scent has been known to be helpful for treating depression and anxiety.
-It’s enormously soothing, which makes it a great aid for better sleep and to aid with insomnia.
-If you have trouble getting a good night’s sleep, try using a homemade lavender air freshener or simply spray a bit of lavender oil and watch it work its magic.
+The queen of all scents, lavender is known to be helpful for treating depression and anxiety.
+It’s enormously soothing, which makes it a great aid for insomnia.
+If you have trouble getting a good night’s sleep, try spraying the room with a lavender mist and watch it work its magic.
 Because it has such a lovely aroma, it’s no wonder that lavender is often found in fragrances and other cosmetic products.

 Scents that come from the citrus family are most notable for boosting energy and increasing alertness.
-Aromas such as lemon and orange smell wonderful too, and, as we all know, are rich in vitamin C, which will give you numerous health benefits.
+Aromas such as lemon and orange smell wonderful too.
 It’s also a common ingredient in pretty much every designer women’s perfume, so next time when you’re browsing beauty stores for a new scent, try one that has a citrus scent.

 Depression is a serious condition, and we all need to talk about it in order to end the stigmatization of mental illness, especially in older women.
 If you feel you are suffering from depression, please look for professional help.
 And if you’re getting treatment, that’s even better!
 In addition to therapy, you can always turn to alternative self-care techniques to lift your mood.
 The scent of Jasmine has been found helpful in reducing depression, especially when used in aromatherapy massage.